Pantarheon/cbecho/README.md

 >
 > That will check for the clipboard text.
 If it finds any, it will display it
 > and exit `0`, so the command shell will continue on to the `cbecho -w`, which
 > will wipe the clipboard clean.
+But if it does _not_ find any plain text, it
+> will exit `1`, so the command line will stop and `cbecho -w` will not be run,
+> so whatever data other than plain text might be on the clipboard will stay
+> there.
 >
-> And what if you wanted to wipe the clipboard only if there is text on it, but
+> And what if you wanted to wipe the clipboard only if there is some plain
-> without `cbecho` displaying the text?
+> text on it, but without `cbecho` displaying the text?
 Try,
 >
 > ```
 > C:\> cbecho NUL && cbecho -w